Insider Selling: Yelp Inc (YELP) CEO Sells 13,000 Shares of Stock

 - On Thursday, June 7th, Jeremy Stoppelman sold 13,000 shares of Yelp stock.
 The stock was sold at an average price of $41.88, for a total transaction of $544,440.00.

-YELP has been the topic of a number of recent research reports.
-B. Riley upgraded shares of Yelp from a “neutral” rating to a “buy” rating and raised their price target for the stock from $42.00 to $58.00 in a research report on Friday, May 18th.
-Aegis downgraded shares of Yelp from a “buy” rating to a “hold” rating and reduced their price target for the stock from $46.00 to $45.00 in a research report on Friday, May 11th.
-ValuEngine upgraded shares of Yelp from a “sell” rating to a “hold” rating in a research report on Tuesday, May 1st.
-Zacks Investment Research restated a “hold” rating on shares of Yelp in a research report on Saturday, April 7th.
-Finally, Wedbush restated a “neutral” rating on shares of Yelp in a research report on Wednesday, May 16th.
-Four equities research analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and twelve have given a buy rating to the company.
-Yelp currently has an average rating of “Hold” and an average price target of $45.60.
+Several large investors have recently modified their holdings of the company.
+Douglas Lane & Associates LLC increased its holdings in shares of Yelp by 35.1% in the 2nd quarter.
+Douglas Lane & Associates LLC now owns 639,749 shares of the local business review company’s stock worth $25,065,000 after buying an additional 166,278 shares during the last quarter.
+Cornerstone Wealth Management LLC bought a new position in shares of Yelp in the 2nd quarter worth $1,827,000.
+Fred Alger Management Inc. increased its holdings in shares of Yelp by 145.6% in the 2nd quarter.
+Fred Alger Management Inc. now owns 186,427 shares of the local business review company’s stock worth $7,304,000 after buying an additional 110,513 shares during the last quarter.
+Amalgamated Bank increased its holdings in shares of Yelp by 16.0% in the 2nd quarter.
+Amalgamated Bank now owns 12,383 shares of the local business review company’s stock worth $485,000 after buying an additional 1,708 shares during the last quarter.
+Finally, Fisher Asset Management LLC increased its holdings in shares of Yelp by 5.5% in the 2nd quarter.
+Fisher Asset Management LLC now owns 3,012,391 shares of the local business review company’s stock worth $118,025,000 after buying an additional 156,123 shares during the last quarter.
+88.18% of the stock is currently owned by hedge funds and other institutional investors.

-Several hedge funds have recently added to or reduced their stakes in YELP.
-Victory Capital Management Inc. increased its holdings in shares of Yelp by 3,318.1% in the 1st quarter.
-Victory Capital Management Inc. now owns 1,113,620 shares of the local business review company’s stock worth $46,494,000 after acquiring an additional 1,081,040 shares during the period.
-Point72 Asset Management L.P. acquired a new stake in shares of Yelp in the 1st quarter worth about $20,291,000.
-Millennium Management LLC increased its holdings in shares of Yelp by 68.0% in the 1st quarter.
-Millennium Management LLC now owns 857,030 shares of the local business review company’s stock worth $35,781,000 after acquiring an additional 346,768 shares during the period.
-TCW Group Inc. increased its holdings in shares of Yelp by 136.7% in the 1st quarter.
-TCW Group Inc. now owns 407,553 shares of the local business review company’s stock worth $17,016,000 after acquiring an additional 235,385 shares during the period.
-Finally, Douglas Lane & Associates LLC increased its holdings in shares of Yelp by 35.1% in the 2nd quarter.
-Douglas Lane & Associates LLC now owns 639,749 shares of the local business review company’s stock worth $25,065,000 after acquiring an additional 166,278 shares during the period.
-87.85% of the stock is currently owned by institutional investors and hedge funds.
+YELP has been the topic of a number of analyst reports.
+Zacks Investment Research reaffirmed a “hold” rating on shares of Yelp in a report on Saturday, April 7th.
+ValuEngine raised shares of Yelp from a “sell” rating to a “hold” rating in a report on Tuesday, May 1st.
+KeyCorp lowered shares of Yelp from an “overweight” rating to a “sector weight” rating in a report on Wednesday, June 6th.
+B. Riley raised shares of Yelp from a “neutral” rating to a “buy” rating and upped their target price for the stock from $42.00 to $58.00 in a report on Friday, May 18th.
+Finally, JPMorgan Chase & Co. upped their target price on shares of Yelp from $51.00 to $53.00 and gave the stock an “overweight” rating in a report on Friday, May 11th.
+Four equities research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and twelve have given a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average target price of $45.60.

 Yelp Company Profile